 In the event of a trauma or an emergency, the media plays a vital role by providing the community with the latest news and public service announcements.
 Our disaster response plan includes operation of an on-site media centre to make sure media needs are met.

-All media enquiries can be directed to the Canterbury District Health Board media advisor on
+All media enquiries (Monday - Friday, business hours) can be directed to the Canterbury DHB Communications Team via email

-For patient status updates media can phone the media advisor during weekdays, or the on-call media advisor on weekends, between 6am-11pm.
+For patient status updates media can phone the Communications Team during weekdays, or the on-call media advisor on weekends, between 6am-11pm.

 All requests for patient conditions, staff and patient interviews, photographs or filming must be made through the media advisor or strategic communications manager.